Samsung launches early-stage, $100 million seed fund

-MENLO PARK, California Samsung Electronics (005930.KS) is looking for some Silicon Valley magic.
+MENLO PARK, California Samsung Electronics is looking for some Silicon Valley magic.

 The company, a household name in televisions and mobile devices, is expanding its presence in the region with a new $100 million venture fund that will invest in early-stage startups, particularly those in remote computing, cybersecurity, mobility and mobile privacy.